Unidocs1/sphinx_repo_manager/source/eula/axr_1.0.1.md

 *“Distribute”* means to provide or otherwise make a copy available, or to make its functionality available on a network.

-*“AcceleratXR Licensee”* means a third party who is separately licensed by Company to use the Source Code.
+*“Xsolla Backend Licensee”* means a third party who is separately licensed by Company to use the Source Code.

-*"Company"* means AcceleratXR, Inc., a Florida Corporation having its principal business offices at 1170 Tree Swallow Drive, Suite 306, Winter Springs, FL, 32708, U.S.A
+*"Company"* means Xsolla Backend, Inc., a Florida Corporation having its principal business offices at 1170 Tree Swallow Drive, Suite 306, Winter Springs, FL, 32708, U.S.A

 *“Company Licenses”* means this License.

-*“Company Trademarks”* means the trademarks, service marks, trade names and logos associated with AcceleratXR, AcceleratXR’s technology and other intellectual property, and the AcceleratXR™ Technology.
+*“Company Trademarks”* means the trademarks, service marks, trade names and logos associated with Xsolla Backend, Xsolla Backend’s technology and other intellectual property, and the Xsolla Backend™ Technology.

 *“Examples”* means the Source Code made available by Company in GitLab at the URL <https://gitlab.acceleratxr.com/Core/samples>.